banerjeepragyan/DA623-Demonstration-of-application-of-PCA-on-Color-Images/README.md

 ## Usage

 To run the tutorial, just clone the repository and run the explanatory notebook.
+Please note that the images in the markdown are not shown properly in the guthub repo and can be properly viewed only on cloning the repo.

 ## Dependencies